Ajaychander19/terminal-test-terrain/COMET/README.md

 Before doing measurements, connect the Raspberry Pi to the Internet with an Ethernet cable and plug in the power supply to both the RPI and the 5G HAT with two USB-C cables.
 After some time, the **red LED** will turn on for at least 30 seconds.
-If both LEDs stay off for more than 1 minute, unplug the power supply, wait for a few seconds a plug it back again.
+If both LEDs stay off for more than 1 minute, unplug the power supply, wait for a few seconds and plug it back again.
 Wait until the **green LED** lights up and stays on.
 Once it is, shutdown COMET by holding the control button (the one installed during assembly) for 2-3 seconds (until the LEDs are off), then unplug the power supply.
 This step is optional but is required to update the internal clock and to use correct dates.

 Bring the kit outside and place the GPS antenna at 30-50 centimeters away from the kit, black side up.
-The antenna must have a large part of the sky visible, don't be too close to high building, don't or block the antenna in any way.
+The antenna must have a large part of the sky visible, don't be too close to high building, don't block the antenna in any way.

 Plug in the power supply.
 Wait until the **red LED** is off and the **green LED** is continuously on.
 If the **red LED** stays on for more than a minute, check if the 5G HAT has power supply